 If anyone has any questions about the AncMC, or need pastoral assistance, please call the Church office at (907) 868-3177.

 What Our Church Believes

-As a United Alaska Moravian Ministry member Church, we recognize the historic creeds of Christendom.
+As a United Alaska Moravian Ministry member Church, coming out of the Moravian heritage, we recognize the historic creeds of Christendom.
 We believe salvation is through faith in Jesus Christ and that the Christian Church is the fellowship of believers in what we call a “Living Church” (rather than Charismatic or Pentecostal) who share this experience.
-We accept the Bible as the instrument of God’s revelation of Himself and as the guide for Christians today.
+We accept the Bible’s full counsel as the instrument of God’s revelation of Himself and as the guide for Christians today.

 Much of the spirit of the Moravian Church is understandable through a popular motto of the church – “In essentials unity, in non-essentials liberty, but in all things love”.
 The UAMM Churches are free autonomous Churches who believe in the person and work of the Holy Spirit, the giftings of the Holy Spirit and the Five-fold Ministry for today.
 A revival and Great Commission emphasis is its focus, without which the Church cannot make a difference for the Kingdom of God.